-If you move into an old or period property, it might still have its original windows in place.
+If you move into an old or period property, it might still have its original windows and doors in place.
 These may really suit the property and look great, but they could be very drafty and won’t provide the house with much insulation at all.
 It could be a good idea to take a look at Renewal by Andersen windows and consider getting some replacement ones installed.
 You’ll be able to buy some modern ones made with effective contemporary materials, such as UPVC.
 Windows made from this material are extremely effective when it comes to providing a building with insulation.
 You won’t need to heat your house so much throughout the year, and they should also block out most noises that might come from outside the house, such as heavy traffic!

 Not too keen on the style of decor that the previous owners have left behind?
 No problem!
 You can decorate your home in any way that you want!
 Ideally, you should try and do this before you move all of your stuff into the new house, but it doesn’t matter if things don’t work out that way.
 The only problem with decorating afterward is that you will need to move your furniture around while you decorate, which can be a pain in the neck.
 Redecorating can be hard work, but you can always take some of the stress off by hiring a local painter and decorator to take care of this for you.

 View this post on Instagram

 As part of redecorating your new home, you might want to change some of the carpets that are currently in it.
 This is something that needs to be done before you do move all of your furniture into the property.
 When you go to your nearest carpet shop, you should see if they also offer a fitting service.
 Not all of them do, and finding your own carpet fitter will just be one more job added to your already long list.
 So, it’s best to try and by your carpet from a shop that will fit it for you as well!